sep-1/Connect4/README.md

 # Connect4
-A 2 player connect 4 program written with pygame
+A 2 player connect 4 program written with pygame.